19 Plants That Repel Bugs

 Aside from its bug-repelling properties, lantana is also known for its ability to attract butterflies and hummingbirds to your garden.

-So not only will it keep pests at bay, but it will also add a touch of natural beauty to your outdoor space.
+So, it will not only keep pests at bay but also add a touch of natural beauty to your outdoor space.

 13. Venus Fly Trap